 Mentors will share their experience and expertises to help you learn, grow, and transition as the world and economy shift and adjust to our new reality.

-In this unique virtual mentoring event, mentees will be able to meet with 5 mentors in 7-minute speed rounds for powerful insights, advice, recommendations, and resources.
+In this unique virtual mentoring event, mentees will be able to meet with 5 mentors in 10-minute speed rounds for powerful insights, advice, recommendations, and resources.

 Rathi Casey comes from a background of design, innovation, and visual creativity.
 With more than 10 years of experience in Architecture & Design, her studio focuses on holistic problem solving.
 Originally from Southern India, Rathi loves to travel the world, and has worked in Paris, New York, San Francisco, and Hong Kong.
 Her love for international design influences her work in graphics and visual experiences.
-Rathi was a 2019 Albuquerque Business First 40 Under Forty Honoree.
+Rathi was the 2020 Albuquerque Economic Development Rising Star Honoree and a 2019 Albuquerque Business First 40 Under Forty Honoree.
 She serves on the board of Explora Children's Museum, the Urban Land Institute NM and Cottonwood Classical Preparatory School.
 Since starting her own business, her leadership focuses on entrepreneurship, cultivating your brand, and building relationships within the community.
 Rathi Casey is committed to high quality design projects, dedicated to serving a greater purpose.
 She believes that UKUU Creative completes the circle, meeting real human needs with strong design solutions.

 Space is limited.